nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Double-click on `truthtable.jar` to start the application.
 A window which looks similar to the screenshot below should appear in a few seconds.
-We have also added some sample data for you to play around and familiarise yourself with TruthTable's [features](#commands)! ![Ui](images/Ui.png)
+We have also added some sample data for you to play around and familiarize yourself with TruthTable's [features](#commands)! ![Ui](images/Ui.png)

 4. Before we dive into TruthTable's features, let's try and understand how to